ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - : exn -> 'a' = <fun>
 ```

+Exceptions are discussed in the [Error Handling](/docs/error-handling) guide.

 Functions may have several parameters.
 ```ocaml
 # fun a b -> a ^ " " ^ b;;